luzpaz/med/doc/dev/sphinx/medcalc-userguide-gui.rst

 5. Save (parts of) produced fields to a med file.

-Quick tour on functions available in MED module
+Quick tour on functions available in FIELDS module
 ===============================================

-This section presents some use examples of MED module like a "storyboard", illustrating the functions proposed by the module.
+This section presents some use examples of FIELDS module like a "storyboard", illustrating the functions proposed by the module.

 .. warning:: This section is under construction.
 Please consider that its